 We derive a significant portion of our total revenues from sales of licenses of our software applications.
 We do not customize our software for a specific end-user customer.
 We sell our software applications to end-user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
-Our software revenue was 41% and 47% of our total revenues for the three months ended June 30, 2015 and 2014, respectively.
+Our software revenue was 42% and 41% of our total revenues for the three months ended June 30, 2016 and 2015, respectively.

 In recent fiscal periods, we have generated approximately three-quarters of our software revenue from our existing customer base and approximately one-quarter of our software revenue from new customers.
 In addition, our total software revenue in any particular period is, to a certain extent, dependent upon our ability to generate revenues from large customer software deals, which we refer to as enterprise software transactions.
-Enterprise software transactions (transactions greater than \$0.1 million) represented approximately 49% and 63% of our total software revenue in the three months ended June 30, 2015 and 2014, respectively.
+Enterprise software transactions (transactions greater than \$0.1 million) represented approximately 52% and 49% of our total software revenue in the three months ended June 30, 2016 and 2015, respectively.

-Software revenue generated through indirect distribution channels was 89% of total software revenue in the three months ended June 30, 2014.
-Software revenue generated through direct distribution channels was approximately 11% of total software revenue in the three months ended June 30, 2015 and was approximately 24% of total software revenue in the three months ended June 30, 2014.
-The dollar value of software revenue generated through indirect distribution channels decreased approximately \$4.6 million, or 8%, in the three months ended June 30, 2015 compared to the three months ended June 30, 2014.
-The dollar value of software revenue generated through direct distribution channels decreased approximately \$11.0 million, or 64%, in the three months ended June 30, 2015 compared to the three months ended June 30, 2014.
-The decrease in the dollar value of software revenue generated through our direct sales force is primarily the result of several large enterprise transactions which were conducted through our direct sales force in the prior year.
-Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from period to period.
-As such, there may be fluctuations in the dollars and percentage of software revenue generated through our direct distribution channels from time to time.
+Software revenue generated through indirect distribution channels was 83% of total software revenue in the three months ended June 30, 2016 and was approximately 89% of total software revenue in the three months ended June 30, 2015.
+Software revenue generated through direct distribution channels was approximately 17% of total software revenue in the three months ended June 30, 2016 and was approximately 11% of total software revenue in the three months ended June 30, 2015.
+The dollar value of software revenue generated through indirect distribution channels increased approximately \$3.1 million, or 6%, in the three months ended June 30, 2016 compared to the three months ended June 30, 2015.
+The dollar value of software revenue generated through direct distribution channels increased approximately \$4.4 million, or 70%, in the three months ended June 30, 2016 compared to the three months ended June 30, 2015.
+The increase in the dollar value of software revenue generated through our direct sales force is primarily the result of several large enterprise transactions.
+Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from period-to-period.
+As such, there may be fluctuations in the dollars and percentage of software revenue generated through our direct distribution channels from time-to-time.
 We believe that the growth of our software revenue, derived from both our indirect channel partners and direct sales force, are key attributes to our long-term growth strategy.
 We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term.
-The failure of our indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operatio
+The failure of our indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues an